The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl

+We notice that recent simulation works of repeated pTDEs \citep[e.g.][]{Bandopadhyay2024,LiuC2024} have reproduced the light curve patterns similar as ASASSN-14ko, AT\,2020vdq and AT\,2022dbl, under several sets of stellar parameters (e.g., mass and age) and $\beta$.
+These results are heuristic but still preliminary, as the parameter space remains to be fully explored.
+If the simulation sets can be extended to a grid, we can constrain the stellar parameters and $\beta$, and predict the future evolution.

 As illustrated in Figure \ref{fig:compTDEs}(b), for both events, their two flares share similar peak blackbody radius.
-The radius for AT\,2022dbl is log $R_{\rm bb}$ (cm) $\sim14.5$, which lies between the tidal radius, log $R_{\rm t}$ (cm) = 12.9 and the semi-major axis, log $a$ (cm) = 15.4.
+The radius for AT\,2022dbl is log $R_{\rm bb}$ (cm) $\sim14.5$, which lies between the tidal radius, log $R_{\rm t}$ (cm) = 13.0 and the semi-major axis, log $a$ (cm) = 15.5.
 This relation is also found in AT\,2020vdq: log $R_{\rm bb}$ (cm) $\sim14.9$, log $R_{\rm t}$ (cm) $=12.7$, log $a$ (cm) $=15.3$.
 This similarity provides additional support for a pTDE claim, as it suggests the connection between these two flares.
 Based on the relation, we tentatively propose this scenario: The star shallowly encounters the SMBH and loses a small fraction of mass, then leaves the tidal radius with the orbit largely unaffected.
 As a result, the bound debris can self-intersect at a similar radius, which is far away from both the pericenter and apocenter.
 Additional theoretical works and numerical simulations are encouraged to test this scenario.